Andy1iang/Andy1iang/README.md

-# Hola!
+# Hello!
 This is Andy's Github Profile

 - Freshman at the University of Michigan (Majoring in Computer Science & Economics)
 - Competitive Coding & Sorting Algorithms Enthusiast